 Durness is the most north westerly village on mainland Britain and a good touring base.
 Despite major road improvements in recent decades, the last 14 miles to Durness from the south are of single track road, with rather more along the north coast as you head east.
 A couple of miles south west of Durness is the start of the easiest way to Cape Wrath, with a little seasonal ferry crossing the Kyle of Durness from Keodale.

 Anyone visiting Durness should make a point of visiting Balnakeil, a mile to the north west.
 En route you pass a craft village, and at the end of the road is a remarkable golf course; the ruined Balnakeil Church; Balnakeil House, originally built as the summer palace of the Bishops of Caithness; and Balnakeil Bay, which stretches north up the west side of Faraid Head.
 This is one of the most attractive stretches of coastline in Scotland.

 East again, and you pass the loop of minor road to the crofting settlement of Skerray before coming to the village of Bettyhill, created by the Countess of Sutherland in 1815 to house people cleared from Strathnaver to the south, which is well worth a detour and has the fine "tin" Syre Church.
 Carrying on east we come to the crofting township of Strathy and nearby Strathy Point.
-Roads south from both Tongue and Bettyhill, bring you to the tiny hamlet of Altnaharra, primarily a base for fishing, complete with its well preserved Parish Church.
+Roads south from both Tongue and Bettyhill, bring you to the tiny hamlet of Altnaharra, complete with its Parish Church, and to the excellent Altnaharra Hotel.